Der Reschenhof Logo

 Experience tradition up close

-Come to Tyrol and be immerses in a very special culture of customs and traditions.
-In the country hotel, the Reschenhof, in Mils we provide you with comfortable overnight stay options and are happy to provide you with information about traditional events which are taking place in the region.
-Get in touch – no obligation!
+Come to Tyrol and immerse yourself in a very special culture of customs and traditions.
+At Landhotel Der Reschenhof in Mils, we offer you comfortable accommodation and will be happy to provide you with information about the traditional events in the region.